SquarerFive/GenericFoliage/README.md

 # GenericFoliage (v 0.5)
-This plugin allows you to spawn foliage into planetary worlds in Unreal Engine 5.
+This plugin allows you to spawn foliage into planetary worlds in Unreal Engine 5, using geospatial data.
 It is intended to be generic and extendable by the developer.

 ## Geometry (GeoJSON) foliage spawner
 The geometry-based spawner allows you to load a GeoJSON into the engine and spawn foliage instances at runtime.